 To learn more about becoming certified as a Section 3 business, contact Samuel Pierce at : 206-913-9227.

 Seattle Housing Authority has certified several firms on Section 3 businesses in the areas of consulting services, janitorial services and construction.
-View a list of these Section 3 firms (Excel, 146 KB / Updated April 17, 2013).
+View a list of these Section 3 firms (Excel, 249 KB).
 If there are subcontracting opportunities on a Seattle Housing project you are interested in participating on, the agency encourages you to review this list for outreach and potential participation purposes.

 Minority- and women-owned businesses